Panga123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is a function?
 What are they used for?
+ANSWER: A function creates a process that it carries out whenever it is called.

 2. What is the difference between `==` and `===`?
+'==' does any conversion it needs to before checking for equality.
+'===' does not convert either variables before checking for equality.
+Both numbers must be the exact same.

 3. What is the difference between global and local scope variables?
+ANSWER: Global scope variables are recognized outside of the function and can be used throughout the program.
+Local scope variables "die" after each function and cannot be used in the program.

 4. What is a boolean value?
+ANSWER:
+A boolean data type only has two possible responses:  either true or false.

 5. What is an array?
+ANSWER: A group of multiple values, stored in a variable.

 ### Exercises